spacerIV/web_app/README.md

 * How to turn into a black hole using science.
 * World weather.
 * London cycle hire map with docking station locations, number of bikes & available docks.

+- development mode:
+% morbo -l http://*:[port]  script/web_app

+- production mode
+% hypnotoad script/web_app

+The tetris code is my first attempt at an opengl game in C many many years ago.
+I used Emscripten to port it to JS.